Arunavaonly/PDF-Application-for-PC/README.md

 Checks for required inputs and displays error messages if inputs are missing or invalid.
 Provides feedback on successful operations or failures.

-How to Use PdfWizard
+<h2>How to Use PdfWizard</h2>
-#Setting Up
+<b>Setting Up</b>
 Install Dependencies: Ensure you have Python and the required libraries installed.
 You may need PySide6, fitz, win32com, and win32api.
 Install them using pip if they are not already installed.

-#Select File
+<b>Select File</b>

 Click the Select File button to open a file dialog.
 Choose a file to work with.
 The selected file’s path will be displayed in the UI.

-#Add Folder for Batch Conversion
+<b>Add Folder for Batch Conversion</b>

-Click the Select Folder button.
+1.Click the Select Folder button.
-Choose a folder containing files you want to process in batch mode.
+2.Choose a folder containing files you want to process in batch mode.
-The application will add files to the list based on the file extensions and selected conversion option.
+3.The application will add files to the list based on the file extensions and selected conversion option.
-Add Files Manually
+4. Or you can add Files one by one

-Use the Add Files button to manually add files to the list.
+5. Use the Add Files button to add files to the list.
-Files will be displayed in the file list widget.
+6. Files will be displayed in the file list widget.

-Set Output Path
+<b>Set Output Path</b>

-Click the Select Output Folder button to specify where the processed files will be saved.
+1. Click the Select Output Folder button to specify where the processed files will be saved.

-Execute Operations
+<b>Execute Operations</b>

-Choose the operation you want to perform (e.g., Convert, Split, Merge) by selecting the corresponding button.
+1.Choose the operation you want to perform (e.g., Convert, Split, Merge) by selecting the corresponding button.
-Configure any necessary options (e.g., page ranges, conversion formats) in the UI.
+C2.onfigure any necessary options (e.g., page ranges, conversion formats) in the UI.
-Click the operation button to execute the task.
+3.Click the operation button to execute the task.

-Error Handling: The application will display error messages if operations fail or required inputs are missing.
+<h3>Error Handling:</h3> The application will display error messages if operations fail or required inputs are missing.

-Contributing
+<h3>Contributing</h3>
 Feel free to fork the repository, make changes, and submit pull requests.
 For issues or feature requests, open a new issue on the GitHub repository.

-License
+<h3>License</h3>
 This project is licensed under the MIT License.
 See the LICENSE file for details.